VIS-WA/LLM-replication/README.md

 2. `model.sh`: Script to download an LLM model's weights.
 List of available models [here](models_list.csv).
 3. `setup.sh`: Script to install [`llama.cpp`](https://github.com/ggerganov/llama.cpp).
 This is used to run the above downloaded models.
 4. `run.sh`: Script to run the LLM model on a device and log the benchmarks.
 This script can be executed after completing the setup steps mentioned above.
+5. `t_run.sh`: Script to benchmark the time taken to execute a selected model with a variable number of processor threads (from 1 to the maximum number of threads) and store the results in a file.

 ## Execution Steps: